jdodgen/MQTT-home/linux/home-broker/src/diyhue_notes.md

 # this is a cut and paste from a gemini conversation
-## using diyhue which is a Philips Hue emulator inplace of the current fauxmo which imulates WeMo
+### using diyhue which is a Philips Hue emulator
+### inplace of the current fauxmo which emulates WeMo

 SAMPLE DISCOVERY PAYLOAD
 ~~~